 Xiaofeng Lin

-I earned my Master of Science in Robotics from University of Michigan, Ann Arbor, where I was fortunate to be advised by Prof. Vasileios Tzoumas.
-During my master, I worked on online learnig, submodular maximization and multi-agent systems.
+I earned my M.S. in Robotics from the University of Michigan, Ann Arbor, where I was fortunate to work with Prof. Vasileios Tzoumas, and my B.S.E. in Engineering Mechanics from Tianjin University.

-Resume / Email / Google Scholar / Github / X
+Google Scholar / Github / Resume / Email / X

 profile photo